optuna/optuna/CONTRIBUTING.md

 To avoid having to run the tutorials, you may download executed tutorial artifacts named "tutorial" from our CI (see the capture below) and put them in `docs/build` before extracting the files in the zip to `docs/source/tutorial` directory.
 Note that the CI runs with Python 3.12 and the generated artifacts contain pickle files.
-The pickle files are serialized with [the protocol version 5](https://docs.python.org/3/library/pickle.html#data-stream-format) so you will see the error with Python 3.7 or older.
-Please use Python 3.12 or later if you build the documentation with artifacts.
+Please use the same Python version as in the CI if you build the documentation with artifacts to avoid unexpected errors due to the python version difference.

 ![image](https://user-images.githubusercontent.com/16191443/107472296-0b211400-6bb2-11eb-9203-e2c42ce499ad.png)